cristiansantana/chile-rut/README.md

 ### Validate a RUT

 Use the `validateRut` function with a RUT as parameter for validate it.
+This function **does not test/verify the actual existence of the RUT**, it only checks that it is well-formed

 ```js
 import { validateRut } from "@cristiansantana/chile-rut";